home-assistant/companion.home-assistant/docs/core/actions.md

 - `Background Color`: the color of the button created for the action.
 - `Icon`: an icon to display to the left of the text on the action's button.
 - `Icon Color`: the color of the icon on the action's button.
+- `Show in CarPlay`: boolean to display or hide action in CarPlay.
+- `Show in Watch`: boolean to display or hide action in Apple Watch.

 For the three color fields, the color is selected by tapping the color-picker circle in each field.